Moose Blood: History

 In March 2017, Moose Blood announced the departure of drummer Glenn Harvey in the wake of sexual harassment allegations.
 Harvey was alleged to have sent an unsolicited image to a woman during 2015.
 In addition, frontman Eddy Brewerton was also accused of stealing nude photographs from a woman's phone and sharing them with the band, which he denied.

 In March 2018, the anti-sexual assault non-profit organisation Girls Against ended its partnership with England's Truck Festival over their refusal to remove Moose Blood from their lineup over the sexual misconduct allegations.

 In April 2018, Movements dropped off a tour supporting Moose Blood over the band's sexual misconduct allegations.
 On 24 September 2018, Moose Blood was announced as support for Good Charlotte's headline tour across Europe and the UK, but Good Charlotte removed them hours later after fan backlash over Moose Blood's sexual misconduct allegations.
 Following their removal from the Good Charlotte tour, Moose Blood announced a hiatus, citing that "it has been a traumatic past year."

 On 3 May 2021, Mark Osborne and Lee Munday announced a new band Hurtless that also features Brian MacDonald from PVRIS.
 Lee's Instagram post included the caption "Moving on...", hinting at a full break up for Moose Blood.
 The next month, Hurtless released their debut single "Slower".

 On 15 January 2024, Moose Blood announced a one-off show to commemorate the 10th anniversary of I'll Keep You in Mind, From Time to Time, set to take place on 8 June 2024 at Camden Underworld in London.
-Tickets were released on 19 January 2024 and, after selling out within seconds, a second show was announced set to take place on 7 June 2024.
-This too sold out.
+Tickets were released on 19 January 2024 and, after selling out within seconds, a second show was announced, taking place on 7 June 2024.